How to Generate and Manage GPG Keys on Ubuntu Linux

 sudo apt install gnupg

-After installing GnuPG, run the commands below to see if it’s installed and which encryption algorithms are supported.
-Run the commands below:
+After installing GnuPG, execute the commands below to verify its installation and which encryption algorithms are supported.

 gpg --help